Stevie Hyper D: Career

-Austin was one of the pioneering MCs in the drum and bass-oldschool jungle scene.
+Austin was one of the pioneering MCs in the drum and bass-jungle scene.
 He has been credited with inventing the "Double Time" MCing style, where he would double the speed of the generic MC flow but would still fit within the bars of the music.

-Austin the first drum and bass MC to have a major release when The Next Step was released on Island Records in 1999.
+Austin was the first drum and bass MC to have a major release when The Next Step was released on Island Records in 1999.
 He also had an album, The Legend, which was released on the independent drum and bass label Dance Concept and produced by Benny V. Austin performed on BBC Radio 1 and Kool FM radio shows (the latter usually with Nicky Blackmarket.
 His track "Buffalo Soldier" from the album was nominated for DNBA tune of the year in 2004.

 Austin is widely accepted as one of the true pioneering drum and bass MCs.
-It is also accepted he was the innovator of the ‘double time’ MC style that is commonly used today.
-Appearing first on the 1991 track "Teknoragga", Stevie went on to record tracks across various genres, from jungle, to hip hop and even to house music.
+It is also accepted that he was the innovator of the 'double time' MC style that is commonly used today.
+Appearing first on the 1991 track "Teknoragga", Austin went on to record tracks across various genres, from jungle, to hip hop and even to house music.
 He was the first drum and bass MC to secure an album with a major label, Island Records.
 The Next Step, with his producer Dfrnt Lvls, was released in 1999, a year after his death.

 Death

-Hyper D died 5 July 1998 from a heart condition.
+Hyper D died on 5 July 1998 from a heart attack.